Amanpuri vs. Soneva: Which Is Asia’s Ultimate Luxury Resort?

 Statistically, the loyalty rates for these brands are staggering, with "Amanjunkies" often boasting a 50% repeat stay rate across the global portfolio.
 Meanwhile, Soneva Jani and Fushi maintain some of the highest Average Daily Rates (ADR) in the Indian Ocean, often exceeding $3,500 per night during peak seasons.
 Understanding which model fits your psychological profile—whether you seek the silent service of a library or the whimsical adventure of a family estate—is the first step in planning.

-The Pitfalls of Misaligned Resort Selection
+Misaligned Selection

 The most common mistake affluent travelers make is assuming that a high price tag guarantees a specific type of atmosphere.
 A corporate executive seeking absolute silence and architectural purity will find the playful, family-centric energy of Soneva Fushi distracting.
 Conversely, a family looking for water slides and astronomical observatories will find the zen-like stillness of Amanpuri restrictive for children.